 Peripheral arterial aneurysms are usually asymptomatic at the time of detection.
-Thrombosis or embolism (or rarely, aneurysm rupture) causes extremities to be painful, cold, pale, paresthetic, or pulseless.
+Thrombosis or embolism (or rarely, aneurysm rupture) causes extremities to be painful, cold, pale, paresthetic, and/or pulseless.
 Infectious aneurysms may cause local pain, fever, malaise, and weight loss.

 Diagnosis is by ultrasonography, magnetic resonance angiography, or CT.
 Popliteal aneurysms may be suspected when physical examination detects an enlarged, pulsatile artery; the diagnosis is confirmed by imaging tests.